 with $t_{\pm}=(M^{\prime}\pm M^{\prime\prime})^{2}$ and $t_{0}=t_{+}\Big{(}1-\sqrt{1-t_{-}/t_{+}}\Big{)}$.

-To determine the values of the free parameters $a_{i}$, as given in Eq.~\eqref{eq:fittingffs}, we perform numerical calculations at 200 equally spaced points for each form factor, ranging from $-20\ \text{GeV}^{2}$ to $-0.1\ \text{GeV}^{2}$, using Eqs.~\eqref{eq:formfactorVg}-\eqref{eq:formfactorT3}.
+To determine the values of the free parameters $a_{i}$, as given in Eq.~\eqref{eq:fittingffs}, we perform numerical calculations at 200 equally spaced points for each form factor, ranging from $-20$ to $-0.1\ \text{GeV}^{2}$, using Eqs.~\eqref{eq:formfactorVg}-\eqref{eq:formfactorT3}.
 The calculated points are then fitted using Eq.~\eqref{eq:fittingffs}.
 The fitted values of the free parameters, as well as $\mathcal{F}(0)$, $\mathcal{F}(q_{\text{max}}^{2})$, and the pole masses, are listed in Table~\ref{tab:ffs}.
 Additionally, the $q^{2}$ dependence of the transition form factors $B_{c}\to D_{s}^{*}$ is shown in Fig.~\ref{fig:ffs}.

-In Table~\ref{tab:Compareffs}, we compare our results for the $B_{c}\to{D}_{s}^{*}$ weak transition form factors at the endpoint $q^{2}=0$ with other approaches, in which the Refs.~\cite{Kiselev:2002vz,Azizi:2008vv} calculated the concerned form factors with the QCD sum rule, Refs.~\cite{Geng:2001vy,Wang:2008xt,Zhang:2023ypl} used the covariant LFQM, and the Ref.~\cite{Dhir:2008hh} used the Bauer-Stech-Wirbel model and considered the effects of flavor dependence on the form factors caused by possible variation of the average transverse quark momentum ($\omega$) inside the meson.
-In addition, Ref.~\cite{Geng:2001vy} also used the CQM, and the Ref.~\cite{Wang:2014yia} used the pQCD approach.
-Refs. \cite{Geng:2001vy,Wang:2014yia,Azizi:2008vv} contain the results of (pseudo-)tensor form factors.
-Obviously, our results of the (pseudo-)tensor form factors, i.e., $T_{1,2,3}$, at the endpoint $q^{2}=0$ are consistent with the predictions of pQCD~\cite{Wang:2014yia} and LFQM~\cite{Geng:2001vy}.
-We expect further theoretical work, especially LQCD, which is useful to constrain the behavior of the form factors in low-recoiling region, to test our results.
+In Table~\ref{tab:Compareffs}, we compare our results for the $B_{c}\to{D}_{s}^{*}$ weak transition form factors at the end point $q^{2}=0$ with other approaches, in which Refs.~\cite{Kiselev:2002vz,Azizi:2008vv} calculated the concerned form factors with the QCD sum rule, Refs.~\cite{Geng:2001vy,Wang:2008xt,Zhang:2023ypl} used the covariant LFQM, and Ref.~\cite{Dhir:2008hh} used the Bauer-Stech-Wirbel model and considered the effects of flavor dependence on the form factors caused by possible variation of the average transverse quark momentum ($\omega$) inside the meson.
+In addition, Ref.~\cite{Geng:2001vy} also used the CQM, and Ref.~\cite{Wang:2014yia} used the pQCD approach.
+References \cite{Geng:2001vy,Wang:2014yia,Azizi:2008vv} contain the results of (pseudo)tensor form factors.
+Obviously, our results of the (pseudo)tensor form factors, i.e., $T_{1,2,3}$, at the end point $q^{2}=0$ are consistent with the predictions of pQCD~\cite{Wang:2014yia} and the LFQM~\cite{Geng:2001vy}.
+We expect further theoretical work, especially LQCD, which is useful to constrain the behavior of the form factors in the low-recoiling region, to test our results.